abb128/april-asr/README.md

 $ ./main /path/to/file.wav /path/to/model.april
 ```

-For streaming recognition, you can pipe parec into it:
+For streaming recognition, you can pipe parec into it.
+The command below will live caption your desktop audio.
 ```
-$ parec --format=s16 --rate=16000 --channels=1 --latency-ms=100 | ./main - /path/to/model.april
+$ parec --format=s16 --rate=16000 --channels=1 --latency-ms=100 --device=@DEFAULT_MONITOR@ | ./main - /path/to/model.april
 ```

 ## Models
+A few models are available, listed [here](https://abb128.github.io/april-asr/models.html).

-Currently only one model is available, the [English model](https://april.sapples.net/aprilv0_en-us.april), based on [csukuangfj's trained icefall model](https://huggingface.co/csukuangfj/icefall-asr-librispeech-lstm-transducer-stateless2-2022-09-03/tree/main/exp) as the base, and trained with some extra data.
+The English models are based on [csukuangfj's trained icefall model](https://huggingface.co/csukuangfj/icefall-asr-librispeech-lstm-transducer-stateless2-2022-09-03/tree/main/exp) as the base, and trained with some extra data.

-To make your own models, check out `extra/exporting-howto.md`
+To export your own models, check out `extra/exporting-howto.md`

 ## Building on Linux
-Building requires ONNXRuntime v1.13.1.
+Building requires ONNXRuntime.
 You can either try to build it from source or just download the release binaries.

 ### Downloading ONNXRuntime
 Run `./download_onnx_linux_x64.sh` for linux-x64.